 If you are considering withdrawing from UCSD or suspending your studies for any reason, please consult your Personal Tutor.

-We also recommend speaking to a member of the Support and Wellbeing team if you are experiencing difficulties, as just talking to someone may be enough to put you back on track.
+We also recommend contacting a member of the Wellbeing team via [email protected] if you are experiencing difficulties, as just talking to someone may be enough to put you back on track.
 Students choose to suspend study or withdraw for a variety of reasons and we may be able to help.

 Depending on the date you withdraw or suspend study, you may be deemed to have had an attempt at the modules you are enrolled on.
 Further information on the cut-off dates by which you would be considered to have an attempt are detailed below.

 If you have extenuating circumstances for withdrawing or suspending study, you should complete an extenuating circumstances claim form now.
 A valid claim for extenuating circumstances could mean you do not lose an attempt at some or all of your modules.
 This is important as there is a maximum number of attempts any student can have at a module, and second and third attempt marks are capped.
 Please refer to the relevant Extenuating Circumstances Policy on our Academic Regulations page for more information on making a claim.

 Information on cut-off dates for withdrawal or suspension

 If you wish to withdraw from a taught module, you must notify the HE Faculty Office before 50% of the teaching on the module has been completed.
 If you do not do so and subsequently do not complete the module, you will be deemed to have failed the module.
 This may count towards the maximum number of attempts you are allowed at a module.

 So for example, if you are studying a module which runs for eight weeks, you would need to withdraw before the end of the 4th week of teaching in order for the attempt not to count.
 Students who withdraw from a module at this stage will not be allowed to commence another module in the same semester.